Libensemble/libensemble/docs/index.rst

-.. libensemble documentation master file, created by sphinx-quickstart on Fri Aug 18 11:52:31 2017.
+.. libEnsemble documentation master file, created by sphinx-quickstart on Fri Aug 18 11:52:31 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to libensemble's documentation!
+Welcome to libEnsemble's documentation!
 =======================================

 Library for managing ensemble-like collections of computations.